 The column name "test me" did not appear anywhere, not even mangled.
 It has a space in between so it’s not a valid attribute or variable name, so this column is effectively hidden from the dot notation

 flags is an internal attribute of DataFrame and it was not overriden by the data column flags when called by the dot notation.
-This means the flags column was also hidden to the dot notation as there were no mangled name for it either
+This means the flags column was also shadowed in (aka hidden to) the dot notation as there were no mangled name for it either

 Even more weird is that getattr() works for columns with non-qualified attribute name like test me (despite the dot notation cannot access it because of the lack of dynamic field names syntax yet test me doesn’t show up in dir()). getattr(T, 'flags') still gets the DataFrame’s internal attribute flags instead of the column called flags as expected.